tylerhou/site-old/content/posts/iterators-generators-python.md

 There exists a $O(n\log{k})$ solution using a heap, but there is a divide and conquer solution with the same time complexity.
-You can use iterators and generators to implement the divide and conquer solution as well.
+You can use iterators and generators to implement the divide and conquer solution.
 It's a bit messy, but it's good practice.

 ```python
 def merge_sorted_lists(*lsts):